0xrwx/portfolio_project_1/README.md

 ## How To Bundle Your Own 🔧

-From your command line, first clone Simplefolio:
+From your command line, first clone portfolio_project_1:

 ```bash
 # Clone this repository